ncodefun/simple-focus-web/README.md

 # Simple Focus Web

-## VS Code theme built from scratch for web languages (JS/HTML/CSS)

-- dark theme with a minimal color palette (mostly cold colors)
-- contrasting comments (orange hue)
-- all values have the same vivid green color
-- faded colors for less important stuff
+## VS Code relaxing theme using a limited color palette that is consistant, intuitive and easy on the eyes.

+**Tested: JS/HTML/CSS/SASS/JSON**

+Dark theme with relaxing colors, balancing vivid colors of values and functions with more faded ones for all the rest.
+It uses darker shades of the same colors to reduce the number of hues (the "noisy" christmas tree effect).

 ### Javascript, Javascript + HTML (lit-html)